Components Autocomplete

 bindLabelstring''Object property to display in dropdown

-bindValuestring'id'Object property used for value binding
+bindValuestring'id'Object property used for value binding and tracking

 displayWith(value: any) => stringnullCustom function to map value to display string